minagawah/face-detection-sample/README.md

 At that time, I was also trying the right way for applying FP practices to React projects.
 For [redux-observable](https://github.com/redux-observable/redux-observable)
-was one of the choices, but I thought it rather complicates the code structure.
+was one of the choices, but I thought it rather complicates the code structure
-(I knew this from using [RxJS](https://github.com/ReactiveX/rxjs) and [MobX](https://github.com/mobxjs/mobx) which made me realize `Observe` isn't the right way
+(I knew it from using [RxJS](https://github.com/ReactiveX/rxjs) and [MobX](https://github.com/mobxjs/mobx) which made me realize `Observe` isn't the right way